fethigurcan/tuxedo-keyboard-gnome-extension/README.md

 Then, clone repository and do "make install".

-Last, you need to give 666 permissions to brightness,color_* device files at /sys/devices/platform/tuxedo_keyboard, you can copy 30-tuxedo-keyboard.rules file to /etc/udev/rules.d directory.
+Then, you need to give 666 permissions to brightness,color_* device files at /sys/devices/platform/tuxedo_keyboard, you can copy 30-tuxedo-keyboard.rules file to /etc/udev/rules.d directory.

-Not: It is at your own risk!
+Note: It is at your own risk!
 With this operation everbody can write to your tuxedo-keyboard settings.

+Alt+F2 and r and Enter.